-2.6.4 Allegations of harm against a Principal
+2.7.4 Allegations of harm against a Principal

 A staff member may form a reasonable suspicion that a Principal has harmed a student.
-In these circumstances, the staff member must make a written report of the concern to the Executive Director (or using the Record of Concern module of the SPCMS.
+In these circumstances, the staff member must make a written report of the concern to the Executive Director using the Staff Inappropriate Behaviour module of the SPCMS.
 The Executive Director (or delegate), upon receipt of this information, commences the processes detailed in Section 2.6.8 Level 2 - Intervention for responding to reports of repeated, serious or more complex inappropriate behaviour